johnnycyberseed/ibm-zk/pages/IMS___Catalog.md

 		- using DDL (which requires ((68824ee0-2573-4503-b539-958e4aabe1d4)))
 - implemented as a [[IMS DB/HALDB]]
 	- specifically a [[IMS DB/PHIDAM]] in [[Data Set/Type/OSAM]]s
+	- defined with 4 DSGs
+	- has one secondary index: PSBs that referer
 - Contains metadata:
 	- for each database,
 		- the [[IMS/segment]]s and their (hierarchical) relationships